-Most of us will even get to the point where we ask when can a toddler have a pillow.
-It’s a good question to ask because at some point, your little one will need a cushion.
+Most of us ask, “when can a toddler have a pillow?”.
+It’s a good question to ask because your little one will need a cushion at some point.

 When Can a Baby Start Using a Pillow?

 A baby can begin using a pillow when they’re a few months old.
-Before then, they’re much leaner sleep supports that can be used to keep their heads a bit elevated.
+Before their leaner sleep supports can use that to keep their heads a bit elevated.

-Smaller sleep supports are ideal to get your toddler’s head comfy.
+Smaller sleep supports are ideal for getting your toddler’s head comfy.
 Also, they won’t experience any neck trouble with a small-sized cushion.